Philippe-cz/NVDA-Stock-Price-Prediction-by-CNN-LSTM-DNN-model/README.md

 Trading chart: Daily<br>
 Trade type: LONG<br>
 Stock: NVDA<br>
-Entry price: High price of previous week<br>
+Entry price: Open price of current month (1st open price on weekly chart right after formation is formed)<br>
 Exit price: Model predicts Highest high price of following month (4 weeks period)<br>

 <b>Trading Data</b><br>
 We are loading weekly data from yahoo finance.
-We are preprocessing dataset in following order - 5 candle formation (representing 5 weeks) + 1 monthly candle as label (following 4 weeks period).
+We are preprocessing dataset in following order - 24 candle formation (representing 24 weeks) + 1 monthly candle as label (following 4 weeks period).
 Bellow code will preprocess data in such order, 6th candle in window is always a monthly candle.

 <b>**monthly candle is not calendar month, it is 4 weeks period that is followed by our 5 candle formation</b>

 Trading method is following:

 - We are trading upper trend
-- We are waiting for correction, when price drops bellow exponential moving averages
-- We are waiting for a moment when ema6 is bellow ema12
-- We are openning trade on the previous week High price after formation is formed
+- We are openning trade on the current week Open price after formation is formed

 <b>Traded formation</b><br>
-Condition 0: Last candle close is lower than EMA6<br>
-Condition 1: EMA6 is lower than EMA12<br><br>

-We are getting windows from stock dataset, each window has 6 rows (6 candles), 5 rows (formation) + 1 row (label).
-Our above condition is using only last two candles from formation, however model will be trained on 5 candles, please refer to image bellow.
+We are getting windows from stock dataset, each window has 25 rows (25 candles), 24 rows (formation) + 1 row (label).

 <img src='Formation_NVDA.jpg' width=600, height='500'>